How To Tell Allergies From A Cold

 Cold-Causing Viruses

 Conversely, colds are caused by many viruses, with rhinoviruses being the most prevalent.
 These viruses can easily spread in crowded environments, especially during colder months, making us vulnerable to catching a cold.
+Hormonal changes can also produce cold-like symptoms that confuse even the most attentive among us — our article on how to tell PMS from early pregnancy explores another case where two conditions share enough symptoms to make self-diagnosis genuinely tricky.

 When to Seek Medical Attention